-AT278 is an ultra-concentrated novel formulation of rapid acting insulin that has been designed to accelerate the absorption of insulin post injection.
-AT278 has the potential to provide the clinical benefits of a rapid acting insulin to patients who have high daily insulin requirements (>200 units/day) via a single injection and is also a critical step towards the advancement of the miniaturisation of next generation insulin delivery devices.
+AT278 is an ultra-concentrated novel formulation of ultra-rapid acting insulin that has been designed to accelerate the absorption of insulin post injection, even when delivered at a high concentration, and hence via a lower injection volume.
+AT278 has the potential to enable more effective management of blood glucose levels to the increasing number of people with diabetes with high daily insulin requirements (>200 units/day) whilst maintaining the convenience and compliance benefits of being able to deliver these high insulin doses in a lower injection volume via a single injection.
+In addition, a truly rapid acting concentrated insulin is also a critical step towards the advancement and miniaturisation of the next generation of insulin delivery devices.

 The Medical Need